uriel1998/thuit/README.md

 ## 1. About

 `thuit` is an anglicization of  þveit, meaning "cleared area".

+Basically I got tired of duplicate and broken `desktop` files all over the place, and `Bleachbit` wasn't cutting it.

 ## 2. License